VGandhi27/FoodWebApp/README.md

 - git

 ## <p id="steps">Steps to run the project:</p>
-1. Clone the project using git clone command in terminal
+1. Clone the project using the git clone command in terminal
    - ```git clone https://github.com/VGandhi27/FoodWebApp.git ```
 2. Open the FoodWebApp folder in Visual Studio Code (or any other IDE)
 3. In the terminal section of the Visual Studio Code run the following command
    - ```npm i``` - It will install all the node modules/libraries to run this WebApp
 4. Now run the following command
    - ``` cd server npm start``` - It will start the server
-   - ``` cd client npm start``` - It will host the project in to a local server
+   - ``` cd client npm start``` - It will host the project on a local server
 ## <p id="live">Live Project link</p>
 [https://goodnessfood.netlify.app](https://goodnessfood.netlify.app/)

 ## <p id="contact">📬 Contact</p>
-If you want to contact me, you can reach me through below handles.
+If you want to contact me, you can reach me through the below handles.

 &nbsp; [![Linkedin Badge](https://img.shields.io/badge/-vidushi_gandhi-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/vidushi-gandhi27/)  <a href="https://www.instagram.com/vgandhi72/"><img src="https://img.shields.io/badge/-@vgandhi72-E4405F?style=flat&logo=Instagram&logoColor=white"/></a> &nbsp;

 ### Show some ❤️ by starring this repository!

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)